pepega90/Share-Cerita-App/README.md

 * Styling :
 I use bootstrap

-* Backend :
-Node.js with express framework
+* Node.js with express framework

 ### Feature